-Upload your own logo, choose your own colors, and completely personalize your attendees' experience to fit your brand.
+Branded Spaces allow you to upload your own logo, choose your own colors, and completely personalize your attendees' experience to fit your brand.
 In many ways, the Spaces feature set allows you to transform the Guidebook Branded App into your Branded App.
 Changes to spaces also update in real-time, just be sure to click Submit.

 To get started, click on the space or app in your Builder Home dashboard (you may need to switch accounts near the top right depending on what space/app you are building).
 You will be taken to the Branding Dashboard which is the central hub for all things space or app related.
 This will also be the place to visit when you are ready to submit your app to the stores.

 On the left column of the Branding Dashboard, you will see a list of items that still need to be taken care of before you can publish the space/app.
 You can click into each of these and fill out the required information, or you can click into each of the boxes on the right.
-We’ll go through each of the boxes beginning with Theme.

 Time for the fun part—setting up your color scheme.
 Let's take a closer look.